Updated August 2019

 We’ve all heard the headlines lately about efforts going into developing and testing a new generation of autonomous vehicles.
 Developing advanced driver assistance systems (ADAS) is an important trend in the automotive industry to make driving safer and pave the way to autonomous driving.
 This push toward increased driver assistance and automation relies on a variety of different sensors designed into the cars of tomorrow, such as cameras, radar or LIDAR.

-Camera modules in particular will provide critical data for the autonomous decision-making process, such as reading road signs; thus, the requirements on car vision systems are rapidly evolving to gather more information.
+Camera modules, in particular, will provide critical data for the autonomous decision-making process, such as reading road signs; thus, the requirements on car vision systems are rapidly evolving to gather more information.
 For example, the pixel count of CMOS image sensors used in cameras is increasing, which leads to more data processing and higher power consumption.
-Another constraint is that the camera modules must be small, efficient and discrete – no one wants to ruin the design of a car with a camera sticking out from the bodywork.
+Another constraint is that the camera modules must be small, efficient and discreet – no one wants to ruin the design of a car with a camera sticking out from the bodywork.
 So how can you power your next-generation ADAS camera modules to support more data-gathering capability and smaller sizes?

 You first have to think about whether to use a DC/DC switching regulator or a low-dropout regulator (LDO) for each of the rails in your system.
 LDOs are a great choice if your current requirements are low or if the rail is very sensitive to noise (such as the analog input rail of a CMOS image sensor).
 However, with the trend toward higher pixel counts and increased power consumption, a DC/DC switching regulator will often be a better choice to minimize power losses and temperature rise.

 Then, you must decide on your power tree.
 You have three main options: